TheCubPlays/Team-Mod-Stick-Fight-/README.md

 **QOL Compatibility Commands (Must have [QOL Mod](https://github.com/Mn0ky/QOL-Mod) installed)**

-- Added `/useQolColors`: Shows the current option for useQolColors (True/False).
+- Added `/useQolColors`: Shows the current option for **useQolColors** (True/False).
-- Added `/useQolColors [true/false]`: When true, the QOL Mod's color functionality will completely replace the Team Mod's functionality.
+- Added `/useQolColors [true/false]`: When **true**, the QOL Mod's color functionality will completely replace the Team Mod's functionality.
 This means that all team color configuration options are ignored and they will not affect the game.
-By default it's false.
+By default it's **false**.

 ### <ins> Notes </ins>